storybookjs/react-native/CONTRIBUTING.md

 ### Running the project

 To see your changes you should run `yarn dev` this starts everything in watch mode so don't need to manually build the packages.
+Once you have this running then you can run one of the example "kitchen sink apps" to see your changes.

 ### Working with the kitchen sink apps